 1. Know what you get for your money.

-It’s more about value here than simply the best price.
-Higher-priced tax software usually includes additional features, such as support, expanded functionality, and integration with various accounting software.
+It’s more about value than simply the best price.
+Higher-priced tax software usually includes additional features, such as 2026 AI-driven support, expanded functionality, and integration with accounting software.
+Knowing what you need for your type of business ensures you get the best value.

 2. Online or desktop?